PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

     Each module instance can optionally be tagged as a phonological location, a phonetic location, or both of these at once.
 If it is selected to be a phonological location, it can optionally be further described as a major or minor phonological location.
 These selections will apply to the entire instance of the module.

-**(Start here with a basic description of the highest-level options for types of locations available in the program.
-Back to three: Body and Signing Space > Body-anchored act the same way, and Purely Spatial is completely different.)**
+There are three possible types of locations that can be described in this module.
+There are :ref:`Body and body-anchored locations<body_location_section>`, which have the same functionality in this module, and there are :ref:Purely spatial locations<purely_spatial_location>`.

 Most Location options adhere to one of two models to describe the horizontal sides of the body, either **relative** (:ref:`ipsilateral`/:ref:`contralateral` side) or **absolute** (H1/H2 side).
 These are described in greater detail in :ref:`Symmetry<symmetry_section>`.
 These options can be toggled separately for different modules, and the relative set applies by default for Location.
 See the :ref:`global_settings` for how to change these options.